bayareagamedevs/policies/code_of_conduct.md

   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
   * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+  * Please use your full name for your profile.
+This is primarily to avoid confusion and abuse of anonymity.

 ## 4. Unacceptable Behavior